Soojin-Lee0819/Connections-Lab-Week-1-Portfolio-Page/README.md

 **Deliverable**: CSS/HTML Webpage <br>

 For week 1, I learnt how to create a static webpage using HTML and CSS.
-For this week's assignment, I created a portfolio page for my most recent game prdouction project Citation.
-For the summer of 2021, I interned at Hall Pass Studios.
-I worked on a project Citation - an interactive game that supports NYU students to learn academic integrity concepts.
-For this project, I made a webpage portfolio based on the pdf version of portfolio I created on Figma.
+For the assignment, I created a portfolio webpage for my most recent game prdouction project - Citation.
+Citation is an interactive game that supports NYU students to learn academic integrity concepts.

 [Access Project Here](https://github.com/Soojin-Lee0819/connectionsLab/blob/main/Week1/Application-Review.md)